 This is the main wall that everyone means when they say S-Curve Area.
 There are 30+ climbs from 5.6 to 5.13d (the hardest route in BCC according to Ruckman).
 If you're looking for hard sport climbs, this is the place to go.
 This area is very overhanging and the rock is hard quartzite with lots of angles.
 The wall is south/west facing so has some good morning shade.
 The right (east) end of the wall has some shade trees as well.
 Almost all routes can be descended with a single rope, though most of the two-pitch routes require two rappels.
 Ruckman gives 3 stars to Dog Eat Dog (.13d) and Black Monday (.11d).
 Check it out!

 From the digital sign at the mouth of Big Cottonwood Canyon, drive 4.25 miles up canyon until the very obvious S-Curve in the road.
 There is a small parking lot and also room to park along the side of the road.
 Follow the Mill B North Fork trail on the north side of the road to the third swithback where a climber's trail branches off to the east to the base of the wall.
 Approach is about 5 minutes.
 Enjoy the stacked-rock figures scattered throughout the area (enhanced cairns??).

-20 Total Routes
+21 Total Climbing Routes

-Browse More Classics in S-Curve - Lower
+Browse More Rock Climbing Classics in S-Curve - Lower

-Madison Avenue 5.10d 6b+ 21 VII+ 21 E3 5b Sport, 1 pitch, 60'
+City Slave 5.10d 6b+ 21 VII+ 21 E3 5b Sport, TR, 1 pitch, 60'